ednieuw/ESP32-2432S028R-display/README.md

 It took many days to find the GPIO clash between the LDR analog input and the TFT-DC of the display on GPIO2.
 The display froze every minute.<br>
-At first I tried the TFT_eSPI library instead of the Adafruit_ILI9341 library that worked on other ILI-9314 displays.<br> The TFT_eSPI library can be used for many displays but it makes it also difficult to find and use the proper setup.<br>
+At first I tried the TFT_eSPI library instead of the Adafruit_ILI9341 library that worked on other ILI-9314 displays.<br> The TFT_eSPI library can be used for many displays but it makes it also difficult to find and use the proper setup, especially when the hardware is not working.<br>
 In the end I opted for the Adafruit library but code for the eSPI library can also be used.<br>
-In the User_Setup.h file stored in this repository TFT_eSPI library folder the settings for the CYD are kept.
+In the User_Setup.h file stored in this repository the settings for the CYD are kept.

 ![image](https://github.com/ednieuw/ESP32-2432S028R-display/assets/12166816/b3ade2d4-9333-437e-aa29-ee790c251820)